antimatter-dimensions/notations/README.md

 # Antimatter Dimensions Notations
-All the notations that are included in current version of Antimatter Dimensions and in the upcoming Reality Update.
+All the notations that are included in the current version of Antimatter Dimensions, and the upcoming Reality Update.

 See it in action [here](https://antimatter-dimensions.github.io/notations/).